vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 60 commits since the previous release, including 22 fixes.
+More than 61 commits since the previous release, including 23 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Jan  9 02:34:58 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Jan 10 02:39:34 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER